yc3136/unriddle/README.md

 unriddle lets you configure your Gemini API key, choose which model to use, how much context is sent to the LLM, and provide additional instructions for the LLM output:

-- **API Key**: Currently, unriddle only works with Gemini.
+- **API Key**: unriddle only works with Gemini.
 More API provider integration coming soon.
-- **Model Selection**: Choose from 6 available Gemini models:
+- **Model Selection**: Choose from supported Gemini models:
   - **Flash Models** (faster, good for most tasks): Gemini 1.5 Flash, Gemini 2.0 Flash, Gemini 2.5 Flash
-  - **Pro Models** (higher quality, better for complex topics): Gemini 1.5 Pro, Gemini 2.0 Pro, Gemini 2.5 Pro
+  - **Pro Models** (higher quality, better for complex topics): Gemini 2.5 Pro
-  - Default is Gemini 2.5 Flash (recommended for most users)
+  - **Default is Gemini 2.0 Flash** (recommended for most users)
 - **Context Window Size**: Set the number of words of surrounding context to include with your selection (default: 40 words).
 Leave empty for full page, or enter 0 for only your selection.
 Higher values may improve explanations but use more API quota.
 - **Additional LLM Instructions**: Add extra instructions that will be included with every LLM request.
 For example, you can ask the LLM to "explain as if to a 5 year old", "use a friendly tone", or any other style or audience preference.
 This is useful for customizing the output to your needs.
 - **Language Selection**: Choosing a language other than English may increase response time, as the LLM may take longer to process translations.

 **Note:** Using a different language, selecting a Pro model, or adding additional LLM instructions can increase the time it takes to receive a response, as these options require more processing by the LLM.

+**New:** Model selection logic is now more robust and user-friendly.
+Only supported models are shown in the dropdown, and the default is now 'gemini-2.0-flash' for best speed/quality.

 #### How to Configure
 1. Open the settings page